-The City of Creede is the largest city, the smallest city, and the only city in Mineral County, Colorado.
-A former mining town nestled in the San Juan Mountains near the headwaters of the Rio Grande, Creede was one of the last mining boom towns in Colorado and its rich silver mines were in continuous operation from the 1890’s until 1985.
+The City of Creede is the largest town, the smallest town, and the only town in Mineral County, Colorado.
+A former mining community nestled in the San Juan Mountains near the headwaters of the Rio Grande, Creede was one of the last mining boom towns in Colorado and its rich silver mines were in continuous operation from the 1890’s until 1985.

 Starting in the early 1890’s when silver was discovered in Willow Creek Canyon, the city grew quickly in a few short years to a population of over 10,000 people.
 During those days about half the residents were miners and the other half were a combination of bunko artists, mining sharks, saloon keepers, dance hall girls, professional gamblers, riffraff and of course a few ordinary good citizens.
 Creede was a wild and sometimes dangerous place.

 Before the devastating fire of 1892, Creede had grown to a thriving city.
 Schools and two active opera houses provided entertainment.
 Several banks were founded and a weekly newspaper kept everyone updated on all the activity.
 The city even had daily rail service on the Denver & Rio Grande Railroad.

 Creede’s future was forever altered when in 1893 Congress passed the Silver Act, lowering the price of silver from $1.29 to 50 cents per ounce.
 Though the mines remained open until 1985, the city’s boom days were over; but during its heyday, Creede earned a lasting reputation as one of the richest and wildest of the Colorado mining camps.